 Create a filtered view that contains only the records you'd like to edit as a group.
 This could be a set of stories planned to publish in a series, for instance.

-Go to the blocks menu and select the add a block option, then add a batch update block to your base.
+Go to the apps menu and select the add an app option, then add a batch update app to your base.
 Then select the table and filtered view that you just set up.

 Step 3: Set up editing rules.